keptn/keptn.github.io/content/docs/concepts/automated_operations/index.md

         PromotionCampaign: off
 ```

-* This *remediation file* can be interpreted by an automation component and versioned in a Git repository
+* This *remediation file* is interpreted by the provided remediation-service and versioned in a Git repository

 * This *remediation file* declares what needs to be done and leaves all the details to other components.
-This approach also follows the operator pattern that is used prominently in Kubernetes.

-* The *remediation actions* are defined by the developer for all artifacts (i.e., containers images) that are created.
-These operations instructions become additional metadata for each artifact.
+* The *remediation actions* are defined by the developer for all services that are created.
+These operations instructions become additional metadata for each service.

 * Using a declarative approach, there is no need to worry about the actual execution details.
 Developers can leave the details to the platform engineering teams while leveraging the functionality.